carlohamalainen/carlohamalainen.github.io/_posts/2013-01-24-python-ssl-socket-echo-test-with-self-signed-certificate.md

 Author: Ketan Kothari

-Thank&#8217;s for describing with example.
+Thank's for describing with example.
 Good to use and easy to understand.